Prophet Balaan or Nataan with king Balaac or David

 XVI century Riojana school

-Essay: by J.M.
+1. Study by J.M.
 Parrado del Olmo

-Read blog: by Carlos Herrero Starkie
+Read blog: By Carlos Herrero Starkie

 The relief-work we are studying constitutes an important addition to the catalogue of works carried out by the sculptor Arnao de Bruselas, the most important sculptor of the first half of the XVIth century who worked in Aragon, Navarre and La Rioja, a zone which, according to George Weise, is surprising for the wealth and high artistic value of its heritage which competes on many occasions with the virtuosity and expressiveness of the best works of Berruguete, Valmaseda, Giralte or Juan de Juní.